con2/kompassi/README.md

 When the dependencies change, you need to add `--build` to `docker-compose up` to rebuild the Docker image.

+On first start-up the `web` and `celery` containers may fail on start-up due to a race condition between them and the `postgres` container.
+To work around this, just stop all the containers by hitting `Ctrl+C` and run `docker-compose up` again.

-The first time you run this you may notice internalization is broken.
-This is because your working copy is bind-mounted into the container in order to facilitate code reload, and your working copy probably does not contain compiled translation files unless you have done development without Docker as well.
+Also on first start-up you may notice internalization is broken.
+This is because your working copy is bind-mounted into the container in order to facilitate code reload, and your working copy probably does not contain compiled translation files.

 To fix this, and to update the translations when you change them (`django.po` files under `appname/locale`), run this in another terminal (with the app running under Docker Compose):